 We celebrated our 60th anniversary and welcomed Rwanda, our latest member, to the Commonwealth.

-Commonwealth Day is celebrated on Monday, 11 March.
-The theme is'A Connected Commonwealth'.
+Commonwealth Day is celebrated on Monday, 9 March.
+The theme is 'Delivering a Common Future: Connecting, Innovating, Transforming'.